Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien Abductions/Part 3.md

 Category: [[Art]] [[Alien Comic]]
 ___
-Lucas calls the local authorities.
-Lucas checks the corpse.
-The back of the head is caved in, and the hands are missing.
-Upon shining a flashlight on the wound, the wound glistens.
-Is the blood glistening?
-No murder weapons are found in the area.
-___
-The four people that claim to be abducted, are now suspects.
-Elena is too broken to be interviewed, so Lucas starts with Anya.
-What he wants to know is, why each of the four people lied about being abducted.

 **Anya**: (happy to see him but also sad) “Ahhh, Mr. Yang.
 I’m sorry things turned out this way.”

 **Lucas**: “No, the apology is mine.”